Second Generation Network – six-week continuation workshop

 Learn how to turn your research into a compelling story, how to present facts with feeling, and how to engage your readers with your family’s past.

-Led by author Nick Barlay, this one-day course will cover:
+Led by author Nick Barlay, this course will cover:

 Through examples, discussion, short writing exercises and constructive feedback, you will gain a feel for the writing style, characters, description and narrative development of your family story in a warm and participatory environment.